klausbreyer/v01.io/content/pages/services.md

 I love to work on interesting problems.
 Reach out to me via [E-Mail](mailto:kb@v01.io?subject=v01.io/services) or [LinkedIn](https://www.linkedin.com/in/klaus-breyer/).

-The intersection of tech, product, and business – that's where I thrive.
+I am a startup founder and experienced CPTO who breaks silos by empowering organizations to seamlessly integrate product and technology while enabling leadership teams to cultivate a culture of interdisciplinary collaboration.
+As an interim manager or advisor, I help companies bridge the gap between technical excellence, agile product development, and impactful leadership.

-For me, it is not about code; it's about weaving the tech fabric into the company's culture — for agencies, SMEs, or fledgling startups.

-Over the last 15 years, I have built quite a track record of product and tech leadership and building startups and business units.
+For me, it’s not about code; it’s about weaving the tech fabric into the company’s culture — whether for agencies, SMEs, or fledgling startups.
+Over the last 15 years, I have built a proven track record in product and tech leadership, founding startups, and building business units.

-Below, I tried to categorize some of the things I have done: Teams that innovate and Projects that matter.
+Below, I’ve categorized some of the things I’ve done: Teams that innovate and Projects that matter.

-Start, Iterate, Fight Bullshit!
+Move Fast And Break Silos!

-## Startup Founding and Strategy
+## Startup Founding and Company Strategy

 I transform innovative ideas into successful ventures through strategic planning and pragmatic execution.
 This involves selling the product & tech vision to stakeholders, achieving product-market fit, and scaling it way beyond.